Hawaii senator seeks answers after deadly helicopter crash

-HONOLULU — One of Hawaii's U.S. senators is asking federal transportation officials for information about helicopter accidents in the state.
+HONOLULU — A U.S. senator is asking federal transportation officials for detailed information about helicopter accidents in the state, a report said.

-The Honolulu Star-Advertiser reported Wednesday that Democratic Sen. Mazie Hirono sent letters Tuesday to National Transportation Safety Board chairman Robert Sumwalt and Federal Aviation Administration acting administrator Dan Elwell.
+Democratic Sen. Mazie Hirono sent letters Tuesday to National Transportation Safety Board chairman Robert Sumwalt and Federal Aviation Administration acting administrator Dan Elwell, The Honolulu Star-Advertiser reported Wednesday.

 Information from: Honolulu Star-Advertiser, http://www.staradvertiser.com